-The training series will help you and your staff understand more about trauma, its impact on the people we work with (including carers, people who use services and colleagues), how to recognise and respond when someone is traumatised and how to look after ourselves.
+The training series will help people understand more about trauma, its impact on the people we work with (including carers, people who use services and colleagues), how to recognise and respond when someone is traumatised and how to look after ourselves.

 What order should I do the training in?